zachhannum/the-word-of-iron/manuscript/chapter_3.md

 Marcus looked hesitant.
 "Oh.
 Wouldn't it be better to wait until the council decides?"

 "I fear that we may be running out of time."
 He glanced at the vial still in Rykker's hands.
-"We don't know what *that* is; perhaps the Kadorans do not intend to lay an extended siege."
+"We don't know what *that* is; perhaps the Antuzans do not intend to lay an extended siege."

 Rykker saw conflict in Marcus' face.
 The soldier clearly wanted to help, but seemed to dislike the idea of disobeying the council.
 Ironic, considering his reason for being here.